Bayesian kernel machine regression-causal mediation analysis: Introduction

-Few methods exist to estimate mediation effects when the exposure of interest is a mixture.
-If the mediator variable has a linear effect on the outcome, closed form solutions are available \citep{vanderweele2009,valeri2013}.
-In the presence of a nonlinear effect of the mediator on the outcome, the algorithm presented by \citet{Imai2010} can be used to estimate the natural direct effect (NDE), natural indirect effect (NIE), and controlled direct effects (CDEs) of a mediator on the relationship of a mixture on a outcome, through prediction of counterfactuals.
-However, both of these methods assume no model misspecification.
+Few methods exist to estimate mediation effects when the exposure of interest is a mixture and exposure-mediator interactions are present.
+Current methods require specifying an outcome and a mediator regression.
+If the mediator variable is restricted to have a linear effect on the outcome, closed form solutions are available to estimate the natural direct effect (NDE), natural indirect effect (NIE), and controlled direct effects (CDEs) of a mediator on the relationship of a mixture on an outcome.\citep{vanderweele2009,valeri2013} In the presence of a nonlinear effect of the mediator on the outcome, the algorithm presented by Imai, Keele, and Tingley can be used to estimate the NDE, NIE, and CDEs through prediction of counterfactuals.\citep{Imai2010} However, both of these available methods require the researcher's \emph{a priori} specification of all data complexities and assume no model misspecification.
 Thus, all true existing interactions between the individual elements of the mixture, the elements of the exposure mixture and mediator, and any nonlinearities need to be included in the models for the mediator and outcome to obtain unbiased estimates.
 As the dimensions of a multi-dimensional exposure increase, it becomes exponentially difficult to use current methods to obtain unbiased estimates of the mediated effects.
-To our knowledge, no other methods currently exist to estimate the NDE, NIE, and CDEs of a potentially complex exposure mixture on an outcome through a mediator variable.
+To our knowledge, no other methods using a causal inference framework currently exist to estimate the NDE, NIE, and CDEs of a potentially complex exposure mixture on an outcome through a mediator variable.